Delia Smith Liver and Bacon Casserole Recipe

 kcal

-This liver and bacon casserole recipe pairs tender lamb’s liver with bacon, onion, and chopped tomatoes in a Worcestershire sauce gravy.
-Ready in 1 hour, serves 4.
+This liver and bacon casserole is made with tender lamb’s liver, smoked bacon, onion, and chopped tomatoes in a Worcestershire sauce gravy, oven-baked at 180°C. Ready in 1 hour, serves 4.

 Ingredients